ArtInLines/VectorFields/README.md

 The result needs to be a 2D vector (constructed with `vec2`), which describes the direction by which the given point moves.

 The length of the resulting vector influences the color with which it is drawn.
-The longer the vector, the more red and saturated it gets.
+The longer the vector, the more blue and saturated it becomes.

 When changing the function, you have currently access to the following functions: